ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 ## Key revocation
 {: #kmip-implementation-key-revocation}

-You can revoke all keys in use by KMIP for VMware by deleting your chosen CRK from Key Protect.
+You can revoke all keys in use by KMIP for VMware by deleting your chosen CRK from your key manager.

 When keys are revoked, all data that is protected by these keys and by your KMIP for VMware instance is cryptographically shredded by this method.
 VMware preserves some keys while an ESXi host is powered on, so you need to restart your vSphere cluster to ensure that all encrypted data is no longer in use.
 {:important}

-KMIP for VMware stores individual wrapped KEKs in your Key Protect instance by using names that are associated with the key IDs that are known to VMware.
+KMIP for VMware stores individual wrapped KEKs in your Key Protect or Hyper Protect Crypto Services instance by using names that are associated with the key IDs that are known to VMware.
 You can delete individual keys to revoke the encryption of individual disks or drives.

 VMware does not delete keys from the KMS when a VM having encrypted disks is removed from inventory.
 This is to allow recovery of that VM from backup or if it is restored to inventory.
-If you wish to reclaim these keys and cryptographically invalidate all backups, you need to delete the keys from Key Protect after deleting your VMs.
+If you wish to reclaim these keys and cryptographically invalidate all backups, you need to delete the keys from your key manager instance after deleting your VMs.
 {:note}

 ## Related links